Nettakrim/Spyglass-Astronomy/README.md

 `/sga:admin changes discard|save|query`

-discard reverts to the last saved data save saves data is saved whenever you leave the world or change dimension qeury says how many changes since last save/discard, what counts as a change can be quite sensitive, so it may be higher than you expect
+discard reverts to the last saved data

+save saves data, although it is saved automatically whenever you leave the world or change dimension

+qeury says how many changes since last save/discard, what counts as a change can be quite sensitive, so it may be higher than you expect

 `/sga:admin bypassknowledge`